Robin Ryan is a Career Counselor, Speaker, and Bestselling Author

 The Boston Globe calls Robin Ryan America’s top Job Search Expert.
 If you are looking for help with your career, call on Robin Ryan.

 The media frequently calls on Robin to offer her expertise.
-She’s appeared on over 3200 TV and Radio shows including Oprah, Dr Phil, NBC Nightly News, CNN, and NPR.
+She’s appeared on over 3500 TV and Radio shows including Oprah, Dr. Phil, NBC Nightly News, CNN, and NPR.
 Her advice has been seen on the pages of the Wall Street Journal, USA Today, New York Times, Los Angeles Times, Houston Chronicle, Forbes, and Money, just to name a few.

 ABC NEWS SAYS, Robin Ryan has the inside track on how to get hired.
-Robin spends many of her days working in her busy career counseling practice where she offers career and job search services to clients nationwide including resume writing, LinkedIn writing, and interview coaching.
+Robin spends many of her days working in her busy career counseling practice where she offers career and job search services to clients nationwide including resume writing, LinkedIn writing, interview coaching, salary negotiation, and new college graduate coaching.
 Robin has had over 30 years of direct hiring experience and has an extensive HR background.

 HR Weekly named Robin Ryan as one of The 100 Most Influential People In HR for 2021.